swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 git status
 ```

-The output of this command should now look similar to this.
+The output should now be similar to this.

 ```
 On branch main